Cantera/cantera-website/pages/tutorials/cxx-guide/compiling.rst

 to include the directories containing the Cantera headers and libraries.
 Then, a program named ``sample`` is compiled using the single source file ``sample.cpp``.

-The appropriate path definitions and flags depend on your system configuration and the options that were used to compile Cantera.
-Several example ``SConstruct`` files are included with the C++ examples contained in the ``samples/cxx`` subdirectory of the Cantera installation directory, with contents customized for your Cantera installation.
+To determine the appropriate settings for your system, take a look at one of the pre-configured ``SConstruct`` files that are provided with the C++ examples contained in the ``samples/cxx`` subdirectory of the Cantera installation directory.

 For more information on SCons, see the `SCons Wiki <https://github.com/SCons/scons/wiki/>`__ and the `SCons homepage <https://www.scons.org>`__.